minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 can conclude, that multiple congressional election contributions should be taken into account for each vote.

+// although some researchers believe that rollcall serve as rewards or punishments @stratmann-1991, taking only

 To account for these differences in campaign contribution selection, I explored both options: On the one hand, I calculated the contribution variables based on the previous election cycle, based on several academic papers who take the same